ElectricityAuthority/2025_Electricity_Allocation_Factor/README.md

 ## Steps to run Simulation:

-1. Prepare Input Data
+1. Prepare Input Data:
 Download 365 GDX files (from 2024-07-01 to 2025-06-30) into the **Input** folder.
 Files are available on the [EMI website](https://www.emi.ea.govt.nz/Wholesale/Datasets/DispatchAndPricing/GDX/) or via Azure storage (see [instructions](https://www.emi.ea.govt.nz/Forum/thread/new-access-arrangements-to-emi-datasets-retirement-of-anonymous-ftp/) on the EMI forum).

 2. Base case simulation:
 Use either:
 **Run_vSPD_Base.bat**, or
 **vSPD_monthly_basecase.R**

 3. Counter-factual simulation:
 Use either:
 **Run_vSPD_Counter.bat**, or
 **vSPD_monthly_counter.R**

 **_Note_**: _Simulation outputs are saved in the **Output** folder by default._

 4. Calculate EAF for financial year 2024/2025.
 Run **Caluclate_EAF_2024_2025.R**.

 **Note**: Due to data volume, not all vSPD outputs are published in this repository.
 For full access, contact: Tuong.Nguyen@ea.govt.nz.